Hyperparathyroidism – Diagnosis, Symptoms, and Treatment

 What Causes Primary Hyperparathyroidism?

-Because of the interdependence of calcium, phosphate, vitamin D, and parathyroid hormone (PTH), it is difficult to elucidate the individual contributions of each of the various causes of parathyroid gland dysfunction in patients with CKD.
+Because of the interdependence of calcium, phosphate, vitamin D, and parathyroid hormone (PTH), it is challenging to elucidate the individual contributions of each of the various causes of parathyroid gland dysfunction in patients with CKD.

 How Common is Hyperparathyroidism?